haishinio/haishin/apps/frontend/README.md

 # Haishin Frontend

-A nextjs based site to handle displaying the transcription+translations for streams and uploaded files.
+A nextjs based site to handle displaying the transcription+translations for streams